 WHAT ELSE DO I NEED TO KNOW ABOUT COUNTERTOPS?

-A word of advice about quartz: if you are considering quartz for your nightclub, the only way to adequately understand the appeal of any sample is to take a large piece (at least 12” x 12”) back to your club and evaluate it under club lighting.
-Because some quartz has somewhat of a translucent nature, judging these quartz samples under studio or office lighting will not yield a correct evaluation.
+A word of advice about quartz.
+If you are considering quartz for your project, the only way to adequately understand the appeal of any sample is to take a large piece (at least 12” x 12”) back to your establishment.
+Evaluate it under house lighting.
+Some quartz has a translucent nature.
+Therefore, judging quartz samples under studio or office lighting will not yield a correct evaluation.

 There are numerous edge treatments for countertops.
-One of lesser-known (and my personal favorite) is the laminated edge, wherein additional material is cut and adhered to the visible edges, such as the 3” edge shown in the above photo.
+One of trending requests (and my personal favorite) is the laminated edge.
+This is where additional material is adhered to the exposed edges.
 This is a great, masculine look!

 HOW MUCH DO COUNTERTOPS COST?

-According to D’Andre Craig of Athenian Marble in Oklahoma City, OK, the current starting cost (including installation) for granite and marble is $50 per square foot, while that of quartz is $52 per square foot, while pricing for their Corian-like patterns begins at $40 per square foot.
-Remodelingexpense.com reports that wood countertops begin at $40 per square foot.
-Homewyse.com estimates that laminate countertops begin at $17 per square foot.
+According to D’Andre Craig of Athenian Marble in Oklahoma City, OK, the current starting cost (including installation) for granite and marble is $80 per square foot, while that of quartz is $110 per square foot.
+Sensitile Terrazzo begins at $175 per square foot.
+Remodelingexpense.com reports that wood countertops begin at $70 per square foot.

 WHAT ARE THE BEST TIPS FOR SUCCESSFUL COUNTERTOP INSTALLATIONS?